TechPenguineer/Github-cheat-sheet/README.md

 `git branch` Get a list of all the branches

-`git branch {BRANCH NAME}` Creates a new branch when a new commit is  made
+`git branch {BrANCH NAME}` Creates a new branch when a new commit is  made

 `git checkout` Switch to a new branch

-`git merge {branch}` Mege the current branch with the specified one
+`git merge {branch}` Mege the curent branch with the specified one

 `git log` Get a log of all commits under that branch

 # Setup & Init
 `git init` Initialize an existing directory as a Git repository

-`git clone {GIT HTTPS}` Retrieve an entire repository from a hosted location via URL
+`git clone {GIT HTTPS}` retrieve an entire repository from a hosted location via UrL

 # Inspect & Compare

-`git log` Show the commit history for the currently active branch
+`git log` Show the commit history for the curently active branch

 `git log branchB..branchA` Show the commits on branchA that are not on branchB